WHAT IT'S LIKE WHEN YOUR BABY NEEDS CLEFT PALATE SURGERY

 If you’ve been told your baby will be born with a cleft lip and/or palate, your best option is to read about it as much as you can, and then settle down and prepare to welcome your baby like all other expectant mothers.

-Thankfully in the UK, our wonderful NHS have specialist cleft teams up and down the country.
+Thankfully in the UK, our wonderful NHS have specialist cleft teams in hospitals up and down the country.

 I remember when my daughter was born I’d been feeling anxious about how I would feel, but I needn’t have worried.